thalient-ai/Security-Engineering/README.md

 |[MITRE ATT&CK & MITRE CAPEC](https://github.com/thalient-ai/Security-Engineering/blob/main/Junction%20Tables/Junction%20-%20ATT%26CK_CAPEC.csv "MITRE ATT&CK & MITRE CAPEC") | [[Source]](https://cwe.mitre.org/data/index.html "[Source]") | Derived from Common Attack Pattern Enumeration and Classification (CAPEC) Version 3.9
 |[MITRE CAPEC & MITRE CWE](https://github.com/thalient-ai/Security-Engineering/blob/main/Junction%20Tables/Junction%20-%20CAPEC_CWE.csv "MITRE CAPEC & MITRE CWE") | [[Source]](https://cwe.mitre.org/data/index.html "[Source]") | Mapping derived from MITRE Common Weakness Enumeration (CWE) Version 4.14

-## Getting Involved

-There are several ways that you can get involved with this project and help advance threat-informed defense:

-- **Visit the ATT&CK Sync website.** Access changelogs that detail the cumulative changes between any ATT&CK versions.
-This is especially helpful if your organization is contemplating an upgrade of internal systems to a more recent version of ATT&CK.
-- **Review the sample documents.** These documents will give you a better idea of how ATT&CK Sync can your organization major time and effort while staying in sync with ATT&CK.
-- **Tell us what you think.** As the project grows, we want to cover a broader set of use cases.
-Let us know if you like this idea and how we can make it even better in future releases.

 ## Questions and Feedback

 Please submit issues for any technical questions/concerns or contact brandyn@thalient.ai directly for general inquiries.